List of Little Miss characters: Little Miss Magic

 Little Miss Magic is the 13th book in the Little Miss series.
 Little Miss Magic is the resident magician.
 Once, Little Miss Magic got out of bed and told her toothpaste tube to squeeze.
 Then Mr. Happy came over (looking exactly the opposite) to complain about Mr Tickle, because Mr. Tickle was tickling all the time.
 Little Miss Magic shrank Mr. Tickle's arms and told him to come to her house the next day.
 When Mr. Tickle came over she said, "One tickle a day" (meaning on Mr. Happy).
 Unfortunately for her, Mr. Tickle used his "one tickle a day" on her instead.

 Little Miss Magic appeared on The Mr. Men Show (season two).
 Miss Magic kept her goldish colour, round body, yellow nose and brown hair; a black top-hat with a pink flower replaced her green striped bow, fuchsia Mary Janes with sparkles replaced her red sneakers and her freckles were gone.
 As Little Miss Magic isn't used to more complex spells, her magic was also very defective – often producing unnecessary results at the most inappropriate times when a practical solution was needed (such as turning Little Miss Daredevil into a goat while trying to cure her of hiccups).
 She speaks with a Scottish accent in the US dub and an Irish accent in the UK dub.
 Her catchphrases are, "Sometimes my magic surprises even me!" and "Isn't it amazing?".
 On the Mr. Men website Little Miss Magic says, "Ta-da!
 Magic!"
 Her voice actresses are Prudence Alcott (US) and Emma Tate (UK).

 Little Miss Magic has been published under the alternative titles of Madame Magie (French), Doña Brujilla (Spanish), Unsere Hollie Hokuspokus (German), Shénqí Xiǎojiě (神奇小姐; Taiwan), Masul Yang (마술양; Korean) and Η Κυρία Αμπρακατάμπρα (Greek).

+Little Miss Marple

+Little Miss Marple is a new character created as homage to Agatha Christie's fictional detective Miss Marple, who appears in the 2025 book Muddle at the Vicarage.
+She is a round, purple Little Miss with white curly hair, wearing a cream sunhat and brown high heeled shoes.
+In addition, a new Mr Man character, Mr. Poirot, was revealed alongside Little Miss Marple.